Nolan1324/CPXII-Unix-Scripts/README.md

 # CPXII-Scripts
-CyberPatriot Scripts created for personal use.
+CyberPatriot scripts/checklists created by a CyberPatriot student (me) for my team's personal use.
 Not authorized for use by other teams.
 ## UNIX
 1. Read the README
 2. Do all forensics questions